2013 Bilderberg Conference: Policing

 A private security company provided security at the hotel; in addition, the Bilderberg Group agreed to contribute toward the policing costs of the event.
 The local police force, Hertfordshire Police, were in talks with the Home Office about a grant for potential "unexpected or exceptional costs".
 The grant is provided if the costs threaten the "stability of their policing budget".
 A combined force of Hertfordshire, Bedfordshire, and Cambridge constabularies prepared for the conference, with the assistance of specialist officers from the Metropolitan Police.
 Five rugby pitches belonging to the Fullerians RFC were hired by police for the duration of the event.
 The police operation for the Bilderberg conference was called Operation Discuss, and had been running for eighteen months prior to the start of the conference.
 The cost of policing was revealed after the conference to have been in the region of £1.3 million, with £500,000 having been offered to the police by the Bilderberg Group.

-The mayor of Watford, Dorothy Thornhill, said that she had concerns that the conference "does attract people who can and do cause violence and disturbance" but was confident that the police will "be able to minimise that and give them their right to protest".
-She was additionally "ambivalent about whether this is a good thing.
+The mayor of Watford, Dorothy Thornhill, said she had concerns that the conference attracted "people who can and do cause violence and disturbance" but she was confident that the police could "minimise that and give them their right to protest".
+She was also "ambivalent about whether this is a good thing.
 It's potentially a positive thing as long as things don't kick off."